hashicorp/packer-plugin-triton/docs/README.md

 ## Plugin Contents

-The Scaffolding plugin is intended as a starting point for creating Packer plugins, containing:
+The Triton plugin is intended as a starting point for creating Packer plugins, containing:

 ### Builders

-- [builder](/docs/builders/builder-name.mdx) - The scaffolding builder is used to create endless Packer plugins using a consistent plugin structure.
+- [builder](/docs/builders/builder-triton.mdx) - The Triton Packer builder is

-### Provisioners

-- [provisioner](/docs/provisioners/provisioner-name.mdx) - The scaffolding provisioner is used to provisioner Packer builds.

-### Post-processors

-- [post-processor](/docs/post-processors/postprocessor-name.mdx) - The scaffolding post-processor is used to
-  export scaffolding builds.

-### Data Sources

-- [data source](/docs/datasources/datasource-name.mdx) - The scaffolding data source is used to export scaffolding data.
+  able to create new images for use with Triton.